Medically reviewed by Drugs.com. Last updated on July 2, 2021.

 - Acoustic neuromas (schwannomas).
 These are benign tumors that develop on the nerves that control balance and hearing leading from your inner ear to your brain.

 - Pituitary adenomas.
-These are mostly benign tumors that develop in the pituitary gland at the base of the brain.
+These are tumors that develop in the pituitary gland at the base of the brain.
 These tumors can affect the pituitary hormones with effects throughout the body.

 - Medulloblastomas.
-These are the most common cancerous brain tumors in children.
+These cancerous brain tumors are most common in children, though they can occur at any age.
 A medulloblastoma starts in the lower back part of the brain and tends to spread through the spinal fluid.
-These tumors are less common in adults, but they do occur.

 - Germ cell tumors.
 Germ cell tumors may develop during childhood where the testicles or ovaries will form.
 But sometimes germ cell tumors affect other parts of the body, such as the brain.

 - Craniopharyngiomas.
-These rare, noncancerous tumors start near the brain's pituitary gland, which secretes hormones that control many body functions.
+These rare tumors start near the brain's pituitary gland, which secretes hormones that control many body functions.
 As the craniopharyngioma slowly grows, it can affect the pituitary gland and other structures near the brain.

 Cancer that begins elsewhere and spreads to the brain